ProzorroUKR/openprocurement.api/docs/source/tendering/limited/tutorial.rst

 Procuring entity can confirm awarding decision:

-.. include:: http/tutorial/tender-award-approve.http
+.. http:example:: http/tutorial/tender-award-approve.http
    :code:

 Award confirmation for **negotiation** procedure:

-.. include:: http/tutorial/tender-negotiation-award-approve.http
+.. http:example:: http/tutorial/tender-negotiation-award-approve.http
    :code:

 The difference between ``startDate`` and ``endDate`` in ``complaintPeriod`` record for **negotiation** is 10 days.

 Award confirmation for **negotiation.quick** procedure:

-.. include:: http/tutorial/tender-negotiation-quick-award-approve.http
+.. http:example:: http/tutorial/tender-negotiation-quick-award-approve.http
    :code:

 The difference between ``startDate`` and ``endDate`` in ``complaintPeriod`` record for **negotiation.quick** is 5 days.